 DigiPen student parking is reserved from 6 a.m. to 12 a.m., Monday through Friday, and from 6 a.m. to 10 p.m., Saturday and Sunday.
 These spaces are identified by a DigiPen (dP) logo in each spot.
 Park only in authorized, DigiPen marked spaces for students and avoid any spots that are marked as reserved for executives, faculty/staff, visitors, and DigiPen shuttles.

 Do not park in spaces reserved for other businesses.
 All unmarked spots in the middle tier of the parking area to the west and northwest of campus are on a first-come, first-served basis, as they are shared with neighboring businesses.

-In addition to the spaces around campus marked by the DigiPen logo, vehicles may use the following sites for overflow parking.
-Note that these sites may change from semester to semester, so please refer to this section periodically to ensure that you are parking in a designated area.
+In addition to the spaces around campus marked by the DigiPen logo, vehicles may use the following site for overflow parking.
+Note that overflow parking options may change from semester to semester, so please refer to this section periodically to ensure that you are parking in a designated area.

 9911 Willows Road